AndrewSRea/My_Learning_Port/JavaScript/Tools_and_Testing/Client-side_Frameworks/Intro_Frameworks/README.md

 When an SPA is complex enough, and renders enough unique views, it's important to bring routing functionality into your application.
 People are used to being able to link to specific pages in an application, travel forward and backward in their navigation history, etc., and their experience suffers when these standard web features are broken.
 When routing is handled by a client application in this fashion, it is aptly called **client-side routing**.

 It's *possible* to make a router using the native capabilities of JavaScript and the browser, but popular, actively developed frameworks have companion libraries that make routing a more intuitive part of the development process.

+## Things to consider when using frameworks

+Being an effective web developer means using the most appropriate tools for the job.
+JavaScript frameworks make front-end application development easy, but they are not a silver bullet that will solve all problems.
+This section talks about some of the things you should consider when using frameworks.
+Bear in mind that you might not need a framework at all -- beware that you don't end up using a framework just for the sake of it.

+### Familiarity with the tool

+Just like vaniall JavaScript, frameworks take time to learn and have their quirks.
+Before you decide to use a framework for a project, be sure you have time to learn enough of its features for it to be useful to you rather than it working against you, and be sure that your teammates are comfortable with it as well.

+### Overengineering

+If your web development project is a personal portfolio with a few pages, and those pages have little or no interactive capability, a framework (and all of its JavaScript) may not be necessary at all.
+That said, frameworks are not a monolith, and some of them are better-suited to small projects than others.
+In an article for Smashing Magazine, Sarah Drasner writes about how [Vue can replace jQuery](https://www.smashingmagazine.com/2018/02/jquery-vue-javascript/) as a tool for making small portions of a webpage interactive.

+### Larger code base and abstraction

+Frameworks allow you to write more declarative code -- and sometimes *less* code overall -- by dealing with the DOM interactions for you, behind the scenes.
+This abstraction is great for your experience as a developer, but it isn't free.
+In order to translate what you write into DOM changes, frameworks have to run their own code, which in turn makes your final piece of software larger and more computationally expensive to operate.

+Some extra code is inevitable, and a framework that supports tree-shaking (removal of any code that isn't actually used in the app during the build process) will allow you to keep your application s small, but this is still a factor you need to keep in mind when considering your app's performance, especially on more network/storage-constrained devices, like mobile phones.

+The abstraction of frameworks affects not only your JavaScript, but your relationship with the very nature of the web.
+No matter how you build for the web, the end result, the layer that your users ultimately interact with, is HTML.
+Writing your whole application in JavaScript can make you lose sight of HTML and the purpose of its various tags, and lead you to produce an HTML document that is un-semantic and inaccessible.
+In fact, it's possible to write a fragile application that depends entirely on JavaScript and will not function without it.

+Frameworks are not the source of our problems.
+With the wrong priorities, it's possible for *any* application to be fragile, bloated, and inaccessible.
+Frameworks do, however, amplify our priorities as developers.
+If your priority is to make a complex web app, it's easy to do that.
+However, if your priorities don't carefully guard performance and accessibility, frameworks will amplify your fragility, your bloat, and your inacessibility.
+Modern developer priorities, amplified by frameworks, have inverted the structure of the web in many places.
+Instead of a robust, content-first network of documents, the web now often puts JavaScript first and user experience last.

+## Accessibility on a framework-driven web

+Let's build on what we said in the previous section, and talk a bit more about accessibility.
+Making user interfaces accessible always requires some thought and effort, and frameworks can complicate that process.
+You often have to employ advanced framework APIs to access native browser features like ARIA [live regions](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions) or focus management.

+In some cases, framework applications create accessibility barriers that do not exist for traditional websites.
+The biggest example of this is in client-side routing, as mentioned earlier.

+With traditional (server-side) routing, navigating the web has predictable results.
+The browser knows to set focus to the top of the page and assistive technologies will announce the title of the page.
+These things happen every time you navigate to a new page.

+With client-side routing, your browser is not loading new web pages, so it doesn't know that it should automatically adjust focus or announce a new page title.
+Framework authors have devoted immense time and labor to writing JavaScript that recreates these features, and even then, no framework has done so perfectly.